-Laying eggs takes its toll.
-If your parrot repeatedly lays eggs without intending to reproduce, this can be damaging to its body.
-If it’s too old, doesn’t have a calcium-rich diet, or is sick, this may be deadly.
-By making tweaks to their environment and routine, you can stop this behavior.
+If your parrot regularly lays eggs without reproducing, this can be damaging to her body.
+If she’s too old, doesn’t consume enough calcium, or is sick, this can be potentially life-threatening.
+By making adjustments to her living environment and daily routine, you can control this behavior.

 Can Parrots Lay Eggs Without Mating?

-Female parrots are capable of laying eggs with no mate.
-That’s because egg-production is triggered in females by:
+Female parrots do lay eggs with no mate.
+That’s because egg-production is triggered by:

 - Warmer temperatures.

 - Access to nests and nesting materials.

-That’s just to name a few contributing factors.
-The most important element will be hormones.
-These activate the mating instinct in parrots and cause the females to begin developing the eggs within themselves.
-These hormones can be kicked into action by several factors, and they must coincide, such as:
+The most important element is hormones.
+These activate mating instincts in parrots and cause females to begin developing eggs.
+These hormones can be initiated by:

 - Getting touched along their tail and back

 - Exposure to longer daylight hours.

 - Tearing apart paper or fabric into nest-appropriate pieces

 - Exposure to more bird calls.

-Individually, these factors don’t cause a parrot to lay eggs.
-Instead, when they all stack up together, or most of them are in place, the parrot misinterprets the signals.
-Your bird will:
+Individually, these factors won’t cause a parrot to lay eggs.
+Cumulatively, if most of these factors are in place, a parrot can misinterpret these signals.

-All of these elements are necessary to reproduce, so your female parrot will start making eggs.
-If there is no mate present, that alone may not be enough to discourage the female’s biology.
-Instead, she will simply make eggs that are not fertilized.
+Consequently, a female parrot will start making eggs.
+The fact that there’s no mate present may not be enough to discourage the female’s biology.
+Instead, she will produce eggs that aren’t fertilized.

 Parrots Laying Eggs Without A Male